The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Host Library Creation (HOSTLIB)

 We have perturbed the galaxy redshifts with the goal of removing the discrete tracks in colour-redshift space that would lead to overly-optimistic photo-$z$ estimates.
 We present the original and re-sampled redshift distributions in the upper and lower panels of Fig.~\ref{fig:pzflow_sfr}, respectively, in which only a fraction of the tracks remain (and these are primarily at very high redshift).

 After applying PZFlow, we perform an additional cut to clean the CosmoDC2 rest-frame colour distribution.
-We limit our sample to galaxies with $-0.18<i-z<0.5$, which maintains the vast majority of the CosmoDC2 colour distribution but removes two unrealistic clumps that were apparent on the red and blue extremes.
+We limit our sample to galaxies with $-0.18<i-z<0.5$, which maintains the vast majority of the CosmoDC2 colour distribution but removes two unrealistic clumps that were visible on the red and blue extremes after re-sampling.